Suicide in France

 According to WHO's 2016 suicide report, France ranked 48th of the 183 countries listed.
 France ranked second highest for suicides in Western Europe.
 France had an overall suicide rate of 12.1 per 100,000 people in 2016.
 The 2016 suicide rate for French men was 17.9 per 100,000 and 6.5 per 100,000 for women according to WHO's 2016 suicide report.
 The total suicide rate and the suicide rate for men have declined since 2012 while the suicide rate for women has risen slightly.
 The rate of suicide in France in 2012 was 12.3 per 100,000 people overall, 19.3 per 100,000 for men and 6 per 100,000 for women.

 Suicides at France Telecom captured media attention in 2009, and with some attributing blame on the company's restructuring in the wake of its privatization.

 History

+Over the period 1910-1943, suicides were elevated during the postwar years and the Great Depression.
+They decreased during the two World Wars.
+The most common suicide methods during the period were hanging, drowning and shooting.

 The suicide rate in France began increasing between 1975 and 1985, reaching an all time high of 22.5 per 100,000 people in 1985.
 It began decreasing since.
 The suicide rate among men in France in 1985 was 33.1 per 100,000.

+Epidemiology

+The INSERM Réseau Sentinelles monitors the change in the incidence of suicides and the INPES "health barometer" provides information on the change in suicide attempts and suicidal thoughts within the population.

+In 2017, France had an average suicide rate of 12.3 suicides per 100,000 inhabitants, down from 17.0 per 100,000 inhabitants in 2006.

+In 1996, France had 12,000 suicides for 160,000 attempts, or approximately 19 suicides per 100,000 inhabitants or one suicide per 5,000 people, and one attempt per 400 people.

+According to standardized age data available on Eurostat, the statistics agency of the European Union, nearly 8,500 suicides were recorded in France in 2016, compared to 11,994 in 1994, a 40% drop.
+Suicide is, however, a bigger cause of death than road accidents.

+In 2022, according to the French National Suicide Observatory, the suicide rate among men in France remained three times higher than among women (20.8 deaths per 100,000 men in 2022 compared to 6.3 for women).
+Although women attempt suicide more often, their attempts are less likely to be lethal.
+This imbalance can be explained, at least in part, by an under-recognition of mental disorders among men, who consult less and express their discomfort with difficulty, due to stereotypes of masculinity and a weak culture of emotional speech.
+Men often manifest their suffering through risky behaviour, addictions or aggression, which complicates diagnosis and treatment.